rlatjdgns/Tactnet/README.md

 - **Half-duplex radio** — the RYLR998 cannot transmit and receive simultaneously, requiring reactive timing coordination between nodes.
 - **Static routing** — relay paths are hardcoded in `main.cpp`.
 A dynamic routing protocol would allow nodes to discover and adapt routes automatically.
 - **No persistent storage** — sensor readings are held in a 10-message circular buffer in RAM.
 Adding file logging would preserve historical data across reboots and enable trend analysis.
 - **Single point of failure** — Node 1 is the sole broadcaster and dashboard data source.
 Distributing the broadcasting role across all nodes would make the network more resilient.
-However, Half-duplex  will have to be resolved for nodes to trasmit and receive simulatenously when broadcasting.
+However, Half-duplex  will have to be resolved for nodes to transmit and receive simultaneously when broadcasting.